To work as a geographic information systems specialist, you typically need to:

 Military training

 Some branches of the military train people to be international relations officers.
-While this is not the same as being a geographic information systems specialists, many of the skills transfer between jobs.
+While this is not the same as being a geographic information systems technologists and technicians, many of the skills transfer between jobs.
 You need at least a bachelor's degree to enter this military occupation.
 The length of training depends on your specialty.
 Additional training occurs on the job.